nextauthjs/docs/docs/getting-started/rest-api.md

 #### `POST` /api/auth/signout

 Handles signing the user out - this is a `POST` submission to prevent malicious links from triggering signing a user out without their consent.
-The user Session will be invalidated/removed from the cookie/database, depending on the flow you chose to [store sessions](/configuration/options#session).
+The user session will be invalidated/removed from the cookie/database, depending on the flow you chose to [store sessions](/configuration/options#session).

 The `POST` submission requires CSRF token from `/api/auth/csrf`.